-Figure 5 on the other hand shows the scarf diagram for NEL, which is more conventional in pattern.
-There is much more of an emphasis on circulatory disease (heart disease and stroke), and a significant component of digestive disease, possibly reflecting problems with (alcohol related) liver disease.
+Figure 4 shows the 'scarf' diagram for NEL from the PHE Segmentation Tool (Public Health England (PHE), 2015), which is relatively conventional in pattern.
+There is an emphasis on circulatory disease (heart disease and stroke), and a significant component of digestive disease, possibly reflecting problems with (alcohol related) liver disease.